arayofcode/arayofcode/README.md

-# Hello, there! 👋
+# Helloo!

-I'm Aryan, a Security Engineer at Gojek.
-My work primarily revolves around DevSecOps.
-I'm deeply passionate about privacy and designing secure systems, always striving to look at things through a privacy lens, and try to keep myself updated with new laws around privacy.

-As a staunch believer in privacy, I view laws, technology and security through a privacy-focused perspective.

-My background in Software Engineering, DevSecOps and Cloud Security allows me to work on an array of exciting projects.
-I've developed tools for Software Composition Analysis (SCA) and secret scanning, contributing to a more secure digital environment at Gojek.
+I'm Aryan, a Security Engineer by profession, problem solver at heart.
+Currently working in DevSecOps at [GoTo Company](https://gotocompany.com/), I have built and implemented our shift-left capabilities within all group companies.

+My team works on a vast array of projects using diverse set of tools and technologies.
+Currently, I use Golang, with occasional Python, and have worked with Javascript frameworks and PHP in the past.
+As Security Engineers, we own our projects end-to-end, and are responsible for building, testing, deploying and monitoring our projects, and hence, I keep learning more around Software Engineering, Security Engineering, DevOps, SRE, and Testing.

-Outside of work, I have a keen interest in Open Source Intelligence (OSINT) and occasionally enjoy GeoGuessr!
+Being kinda-sorta curious, I take interest in topics beyond my profession and love spending time learning more about them.
+I also love Open Source Intelligence (OSINT) and occasionally enjoy GeoGuessr.
+Here are some areas I've taken interest in recently:
+- Finance
+- Entrepreneurship (no plans of founding startups, but entrepreneurship is definitely very interesting)
+- Digital Public Infrastructures

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=arayofcode&theme=vision-friendly-dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

-Expertise:
-- GCP
-- Web Application Firewall
+Tools and Technologies:
+- Google Cloud (Google Cloud Certified Professional Cloud Security Engineer)
 - Cryptography
-- Python, Golang, PHP, Javascript
+- Golang, Python, PHP, Javascript

 I'm always interested in meeting new people, learning about them, and exploring domains beyond tech.
 If you'd like to chat, you can reach me on [LinkedIn](https://linkedin.com/in/aryansharma1323).